Kristen Richards: Ball hockey

 Richards was an accomplished ball hockey player, in addition to her ice hockey exploits, at St. Basil-the-Great College.
 St. Basil's won the Ontario Ball Hockey Association's provincial championships in 2007, 2008 and again in 2010, with Richards earning a spot on the tournament all-star team during the 2010 run.

 In 2015, along with future Thunder teammates Vint and Jamie Lee Rattray, Richards competed at the Canadian Ball Hockey Association national championships and helped the Toronto Shamrocks to the title.
 She collected an assist in the final, a 2–1 overtime win over Newfoundland United.
 Richards has credited her experience at the CBHA tournament for helping her transition to CWHL play, after taking 2014–15 off following her graduation from Robert Morris.

 Personal and coaching

 Richards holds an English degree from Robert Morris University and is a certified English, special education, and ESL teacher.
-She is a member of the staff at De La Sale College, a private school in Toronto, Ontario that emphasizes athletics.
+She is a member of the staff at De La Salle College, a private school in Toronto, Ontario.
 She has also served as the head development coach of the Etobicoke Dolphins Girls Hockey Association, specializing in power skating.